 - Limit exposure.
 Don’t try to satisfy a food craving with “just a taste” of something; it will likely backfire by serving as a cue to eat more or reinforcing a previously established habit.
 Research shows people who follow a low-carb diet find that their sugar cravings eventually diminish—ditto for those who go on a very-low-calorie diet.
 The reason, says Apolzan (who has led some of this research), is that such diets essentially outlaw sugary foods, so the grip of conditioning to desire these foods lessens.

 - Strive for a balanced diet.
-Eating ample fiber, protein, and healthy fat increases satiety, keeps blood sugar levels stable, and reduces sugar cravings.
+Eating whole foods with ample fiber, protein, and healthy fat increases satiety, keeps blood sugar levels stable, and reduces sugar cravings.
 This might have to do with the physical feeling of fullness these foods provide.
-A 2020 study found that people who ate an average of 35g of fiber per day had better blood sugar markers than those who averaged just 19g. of fiber.
-High-fiber foods include beans, nuts, seeds, vegetables, fruits, or whole grains.
+A 2020 study found that people who ate an average of 35g of fiber per day had better blood sugar markers than those who averaged just 19g of fiber.
+High-fiber foods include beans, legumes, nuts, seeds, vegetables, fruits, or whole grains.
 Meanwhile, additional research shows eating fat alongside carbohydrates can decrease the uptick in glucose after eating.